Relational Transformer: Toward Zero-Shot Foundation Models for Relational Data: Results

 The key promise of pretraining is efficient adaptation to new datasets and tasks.
 Adaptation can be via zero-shot prompting, few-shot learning or fine-tuning.
 Since we pretrain only on a handful of different databases, we focus on efficient fine-tuning in this work.
 Remarkably, we see the \textbf{emergence of zero-shot abilities} in RT, which we compare with relevant baselines in \S~\ref{sec:zero_shot}.

-\textbf{Setup.} In Fig.~\ref{fig:learn-avg}, we show learning curves for supervised fine-tuning on downstream tasks for RT (pretrained and untrained), RDL-GNN (untrained), and Griffin (pretrained and untrained).
+\paragraph{Setup.} In Fig.~\ref{fig:learn-avg}, we show learning curves for supervised fine-tuning on downstream tasks for RT (pretrained and untrained), RDL-GNN (untrained), and Griffin (pretrained and untrained).
 We average the curves over tasks which do not show overfitting.
 For all these models, we use the same fine-tuning setup as described above.
 Full fine-tuning results for all tasks, are in App.~\ref{app:finetuning}

-\textbf{Observations.} Our first observation is that RT exhibits strong zero-shot performance, demonstrating effective transfer from pretraining to unseen databases and tasks.
+\paragraph{Observations.} Our first observation is that RT exhibits strong zero-shot performance, demonstrating effective transfer from pretraining to unseen databases and tasks.
 While Griffin also benefits from zero-shot transfer, RT consistently outperforms it.
 The pretrained RT consistently maintains the gap in performance based on its strong initialization and is only caught up by the untrained RT and RDL-GNN on classification tasks after extensive fine-tuning.
 Notably, fine-tuning from a pretrained checkpoint shows a small dip in performance in the very early steps, which we conjecture might be due to the model transitioning from a zero-shot, in-context-labels- and semantics-driven regime to a data-driven prediction regime.
-Finally, while RDL-GNN initializes faster than untrained RT, the latter overtakes it after few training steps ($2$ on classification and $\approx100$ on regression).
+Finally, while RDL-GNN initializes faster than untrained RT, the latter overtakes it after a few training steps ($2$ on classification and $\approx100$ on regression).

-\subsection{Zero-shot prompting}
+\subsection{Zero-Shot Prompting}

-\textbf{Setup.} In Tabs.~\ref{tab:zero-shot-clf} and \ref{tab:zero-shot-reg-no-llm}, we report zero-shot results.
+\paragraph{Setup.} In Tabs.~\ref{tab:zero-shot-clf} and \ref{tab:zero-shot-reg-no-llm}, we report zero-shot results.
 The target task is always unseen.
 We report results for when the target dataset is also unseen, as well as after doing some continued pretraining on the target dataset.
+Columns ``No'' and ``Yes'' respectively in Tabs.~\ref{tab:zero-shot-clf}, \ref{tab:zero-shot-reg-no-llm}).
+Pretraining data for Gemma models is unknown, but likely includes similar public datasets (e.g., F1, Amazon and StackExchange), hence they are grouped under ``Maybe''.

 For RT and Gemma, we construct the input context using our sampling algorithm.
-For Griffin, we adapt its sampling procedure to include rows from task tables, making it consistent with our approach and enabling zero-shot capabilities.
+For Griffin, we adapt its sampling procedure to include rows from task tables, making it consistent with our task table prompting to enable zero-shot capabilities.
 For RelLLM we use their own prompt construction.
 Both RelLLM and Gemma baselines are additionally provided with textual task descriptions and instructions.